MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 11. In the navigation pane of the Certification Authority snap-in, right-click **Certificate Templates**, click **New** and then click **Certificate Template to Issue**.

-12. Restart the Certificate Authority services.

-13. Select the name you chose in step 4 above, and click **OK**.
+12. Select the name you chose in step 4 above, and click **OK**.

-14. Close the Certification Authority snap-in.
+13. Close the Certification Authority snap-in.

 ## Create the NPS Server Authentication template